apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 DataStream<Row> dataStream = tableEnv.toChangelogStream(table);

 // since `event_time` is a single time attribute in the schema, it is set as the
-// stream record's timestamp by default, however, at the same time it remains part of the row
+// stream record's timestamp by default; however, at the same time, it remains part of the Row

 dataStream.process(
     new ProcessFunction<Row, Void>() {